BunsDev/iMO/README.md

 like that well-known parable about the 11th hour
 featuring two bulls sauntering down a hill, but
 the most relevant version here is the parable of
-the Chinese farmer.
-Not about stalling, comrade.
+the Chinese farmer (also reflected by John 13:7).

 We never know if the bad things actually happen...
 in our best interests.
 As such, there's no concept